Make a printable turkey basket which has been designed to look like a realistic turkey.

 This handsome bird is a little bit different to the cartoon version, isn’t he?

-While we’re at it, I’ve dug up a few interesting turkey facts.
+While we’re at it, I’ve dug up a few interesting turkey facts so you can talk about them with the kids while you’re crafting.
 These birds aren’t as silly as you might think they are!

 Fascinating turkey facts: